dell/ansible-powerflex/docs/modules/nvme_host.rst

   nqn (, str, )
     NQN of the NVMe host.
-Used to create/get/modify the NVMe host.
+Used to create, get or modify the NVMe host.